miniwdl-ext/miniwdl-slurm/README.rst

             "--containall"
         ]

-    # If image_cache is not set, the miniwdl-slurm plugin will make sure it
+    # Location of the singularity images (optional).
+The miniwdl-slurm plugin
-    # is set to a directory inside $PWD to ensure availability on the cluster.
+    # will set it to a directory inside $PWD.
+This location must be reachable
+    # for the submit nodes.
     image_cache = "$PWD/miniwdl_singularity_cache"

     [slurm]
-    # extra arguments passed to the srun command
+    # extra arguments passed to the srun command (optional).
-    #extra_args="--partition heavy_users,gpu --comment 'run with miniwdl'"
+    extra_args="--partition heavy_users,gpu --comment 'run with miniwdl'"